wesleywardlaw/cheese-mvc-react/walkthrough/3-cheeses-view.md

 - `<CheesesList>`
   - depends on the `<CheeseForm>` that creates cheeses to display them in the table
     - indirectly depends on the `<CheeseCategorySelector>`
-- `<CheeseForm>
+- `<CheeseForm>`
   - depends on the `<CheeseCategorySelector>` since each cheese will need to have a category chosen before submitting
 - `<CheeseCategorySelector>`
   - no dependencies

-Given this order in the component dependency chain we should implement them in the following order:
+Given this order in the component dependency chain we can implement them in the following order:

 - `<CheeseCategorySelector>`
-- `<CheeseForm>
+- `<CheeseForm>`
 - `<CheesesList>`

+Note that this is a "dependency-first" approach to declarative cycling.
+You may find that an "known-first" approach is more fitting to your development flow.
+The dependency first approach is a single pass which ends with all the pieces being completed and usable.
+In the known-first case you would implement the components you understand first, shelling out the parts that don't exist yet, then looping back around to implement those shelled pieces:

+- `<CheesesList>` (simple rendering)
+- `<CheeseCategorySelector>` (simple rendering and reporting)
+- `<CheeseForm>` (complex, form validation, AJAX requests, etc.)

 ## The `<CheeseCategorySelector>` Component

 The Cheese Category Selector component is actually pretty simple because its purpose is just rendering and reporting.
+What we mean by this is that it will render a select menu and report the chosen result to the Parent component that rendered it.

-What's interesting is that this component will be our first dynamic component.
+What's "complex" is that this component will be our first dynamic component.
 It needs to be used by two Parent components that have very different behaviors - one of which we haven't even created yet!
 Let's explore the two uses cases.

-It will be used by the `<CheesesView>` component to trigger a request for cheeses whenever a new category is chosen.
+The `<CheesesView>` component uses it to trigger a request for cheeses whenever a new category is chosen.
 It passes `"All Cheeses"` for the `firstOption` prop so that the first option in the select menu satisfies its use case of fetching all the cheeses.

-We expect the`<CheeseForm>` component to use it for updating the form state for the `categoryID` field of the cheese that is being created.
+Although it hasn't been implemented yet, we can expect the`<CheeseForm>` component to use it for updating the form `categoryID` state field of the cheese that is being created.
 It should pass `"Select a Category"` as its `firstOption` prop to enforce the user selecting a category before submitting the form.

-What both of these components have in common is that they hold the `categoryID` in their own state and change this state by handling the `onChange` event when the select menu is used.
-Because they each have different ways of handling this event we chose to name the prop more generically as `handleChange` and `categoryID`.
-This way the prop is used make sense both to the Parent component passing it and the `<CheeseCategorySelector>` that uses it.
-If it was confusing you, this also explains why the prop names themself are generic but the names of the state fields and methods that each Parent assigns to it are specific to their use case.
+What both of these Parent components have in common is that they hold the `categoryID` in their own state and update that state field by handling the `onChange` event when the select menu is used.
+Because they each have different ways of handling this event we chose to name the props more generically as `handleChange` and `categoryID`.

+Because of this generic naming the way the props are used make sense both to the Parent component passing them and the `<CheeseCategorySelector>` that uses them.
+If it was confusing you, this also explains why the prop names themselves are generic but the names of the state fields and methods that each Parent assigns to them are specific to their use case.

 The Cheese Selector component is responsible for: